aigents/aigents-java/doc/aigents_telegram.md

 TBD

-## Using Aigents Bot Commands
+## Using Aigents Bot Slash Commands

-The following Telegram bit command may be used so far:
+The following Telegram bot slash commands may be used so far:

 **Commands**:
 - help - Get help on some commands
-- search - Do web search, see https://medium.com/@aigents/custom-web-search-with-aigents-eb50767fc44c
 - my_telegram_report - Get report on your Telegram activity https://blog.singularitynet.io/reputation-system-in-aigents-supporting-telegram-groups-and-more-c43f0cf5053d
 - my_facebook_report - Get report on your Facebook activity
 - my_twitter_report - Get report on your Twitter activity